Triple Creek Maple is a Family Owned Business located in Northwestern Pennsylvania.

 Triple Creek Maple not only produces high quality maple syrup but we also produce a number of Value Added Syrup Products.
-Some of those products include Maple Sugar Candy, Maple Cream Spread, Maple Cotton Candy, Maple Crumb Sugar, Bourbon Barrel Aged syrup (maple syrup that has been aged in a used Bourbon barrel which provides a non-alcoholic bourbon flavor mixed with the maple flavor), and Maple Mustard.
+Some of those products include Maple Cotton Candy, Maple Crumb Sugar, and Bourbon Barrel Aged syrup (maple syrup that has been aged in a used Bourbon barrel which provides a non-alcoholic bourbon flavor mixed with the maple flavor).

 We are constantly experimenting with new products and processes to help meet the needs and expectations of our customers.
 We welcome visitors to come and see where and how we produce syrup.
 The best time of the year to come to see the boiling of syrup is during the months of February and March.
 Hope to see you soon.